ArduPilot/ardupilot_wiki/copter/source/docs/quick-start-guide.rst

 This page is a quick start guide for users who have purchased a *3DRobotics Ready-to-Fly (RTF) multicopter* including a Pixhawk preloaded with the latest Copter firmware.
-All other users should skip to the :ref:`First Time Setup <initial-setup>` section which includes the full flight controller set-up and calibration instructions.
+All other users should skip to the :ref:`First Time Setup <initial-setup>` section which includes the full autopilot set-up and calibration instructions.

 Install Mission Planner
 =======================